 19. Visit ancient ruins

-When it comes to the best historic venues in Phoenix, Pueblo Grande Museum and Archaeological Park tops the list!
+When it comes to the best historic landmarks in Phoenix, Pueblo Grande Museum and Archaeological Park tops the list!

-Visiting Pueblo Grande Museum and Cultural Park is one of the best things to do in Phoenix for history buffs.
 Pueblo Grande is a national landmark and is the largest preserved archaeological area in Phoenix that is home to the ancient Hohokam Village.
 Once home to about 1,000 people that have mysteriously disappeared in A.D.
-1450, Hohokam Village is conveniently located right next to Sky Harbor International Airport.
+1450, Hohokam Village is located right next to Sky Harbor International Airport.

 The area is open 9 a.m.-4:45 p.m. from Monday through Saturday, and from 1 p.m.-4:45 p.m. on Sunday.
 The entrance fee is $6.